polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/01 - Introduction.md

 ### Evaluating the code examples

-For the most parts, most coding examples are _"self contained"_, meaning you can simply copy them from the documentation, and paste them into some other place, to immediately evaluate them and try out the concepts we go through.
+For the most parts, most coding examples are _"self contained"_, meaning you can simply copy them from the documentation, and paste them into for instance the Hypereval module, to immediately evaluate them and try out the concepts yourself.
 If you have the _"Hypereval"_ plugin enabled, you can click it at the top of this page (the toolbar button that resembles a _"lightning"_), copy and paste the above code into Hypereval, and click the _"Evaluate"_ button in Hypereval (which is the button that resembles a _"lightning"_).
+You can install Hypereval [here](/bazar?app=hypereval).
+The above example is also a _"scnippet"_, which allows you to evaluate it directly, by clicking the _"lightning"_ button in the code editor itself.
+This will create a button element, and append it to the bottom of your page.

 ### External articles and references

-I have written several article about Hyper IDE, Phosphorus Five, and its associated technologies in several online magazines.
+I have written several article about Hyper IDE, Phosphorus Five, and its associated technologies in several different magazines.
 Below is a short list of some of these, which you might benefit from reading.

 1. [MSDN Magazine, Active Events, one design pattern instead of a dozen](https://msdn.microsoft.com/en-us/magazine/mt795187)